Nexenta/edge-dev/README.md

 | network/broker_interfaces  | The network interface for GW function, can be same as in ccowd.json                           | eth0                                 | required |

 ## Description of ccowd.json
+This file defines configuration used by CCOW daemon.

 | Field     | Description                                                                                                    | Example                              | Required |
 |-----------|----------------------------------------------------------------------------------------------------------------|--------------------------------------|----------|